e-matrix/codershare/README.md

 Next time we will recap this basics once more and start using that knowledge in a new project, "Learning Cards".

+## 5. Day

+Introduced structures `if`, `cond`, `case`, and how to solve it with pattern matching.

+Also, started a new Elixir project `cards`.

+  - We can create a card with a header
+  - We can create a stack with a list of cards
+  - We can draw a random card from a stack of cards